syssi/esphome-jk-bms/README.md

 ESPHome component to monitor a Jikong Battery Management System (JK-BMS) via RS485 or BLE

 ## This fork supports CAN bus communication with inverters supporting the CANBUS Protocol compatible with Pylontech V1.3 and Goodwe V1.5.
 Note Pylontech uses 15s/48v Goodwe uses 16s/51.2v @3.2v/cell nominal.
+Other battery profiles that utilise the pylonton/goodwe protocol with differnt cell counts may also work, eg Alpha Ess Smile, BYD Battery-Box LV Flex Lite
 Select the correct battery profile in the inverter to match your battery pack!

 The ESP32 communicates with the JK-BMS using the RS485 port(GPS) which is in fact not RS485, it is 3.3V TTL so it can be directly connected to the ESP32.